 Channing Tatum isn't only known for his exceedingly good looks (though that plays a big part in his persona).
 His impressive dance skills are what really help him stand out.

-Catching his first wave of mainstream popularity with the hip-hopping musical drama Step Up in 2006, Tatum has gone on to swoon viewers with his strikingly handsome face and shirtless handstands, even leading as the sexy stripper in 2012’s Magic Mike.
+Catching his first wave of mainstream popularity with the hip-hopping musical drama Step Up (2006), Tatum went on to swoon viewers with his strikingly handsome face and shirtless handstands, even leading as the sexy stripper in Magic Mike (2012).

 Although Tatum has occasionally branched out into other genres, he's mainly known for comedy and romance.
-From 21 Jump Street to Dear John, one thing is for sure: Tatum will always be the cool guy.
+But whether it's Dear John (2010) or 21 Jump Street (2012), Tatum will always be the cool guy.

 Michael Cera's awkward performances and eccentric style make him a one-of-a-kind gem of comedy.

 Whether it's as the lanky teen or the oddball sidekick, Cera perfectly embodies the essence of a geek.
 Despite his wispy voice and blank expressions, Cera has a distinctly matchless on-screen presence.

 Michael Cera's acting career really took off in 2007 when he starred in the highly successful indie flicks Superbad and Juno.